w3c/mediasession/explainer.md

 ### The `MediaMetadata` interface

-A `MediaMetadata` object can contain media metadata like title, artist, album album art and video chapter information.
+A `MediaMetadata` object can contain media metadata likelike title, artist, album, artwork, and video chapter information.
 To set the metadata for a `MediaSession`, the page should create a `MediaMetadata` object and assign it to a `MediaSession`
 object: